dpmagill/iphys-toolbox/README.md

 3. Download the folder that contains the functions for FacePulseRate.
 This folder is named 'FacePulseRate'.
 As of October 2020, FacePulseRate can be found on Github.com under the username 'dpmagill' as a fork to McDuff and Blackford's (2019) iPhys Toolbox.
 The examples that follow assume FacePulseRate was downloaded to the arbitrary location of "C:\Users\User1\Downloads\FacePulseRate".

+### Recommendations on the Input Video and Physical Environment

+See "Video and Recording Environment Recommendations.pdf".

+### General Instructions

+See file "Examples_General_Instructions.mlx".

-4. Open file Example_Script.mlx.
-This covers the remaining setup.
-It also covers all use cases of FacePulseRate.
-The script is aimed at users with no previous experience with Matlab and introductory experience with programming languages.
+This script is aimed at users with no previous experience with Matlab and introductory experience with programming languages.

-5. See "Video and Recording Environment Recommendations.pdf" for recommendations on the input video and the physical enviroment in which it is recorded.
+### Corrections to ROI Placement or Skin Segmentation

+See "Examples_Correct_ROIs_and_Skin_Segmentation.mlx".

 ## Implementation